adonley/BitMesh/README.md

 Overview
 BitMesh uses the following: iptables, dnsmasq, hostapd, Java server, webclient, Java app, bitcore.js, micropayment channels, bitcoinj, the WISPr protocol, nanohttpd, protocol buffers, gulp

-hostapd is in charge of the wifi connection and authentication process. dnsmasq assigns ip addresses via DHCP over the broadcasting interface iptables routes the traffic between the broadcasting and connected interface and NATs the traffic. bitcoinj is used server side to manage connections and payment receipts bitcore.js is used browser-side to create payment-channels with the bitcoinj server WISPr protocol shows clients a landing page when they connect to the BitMesh hotspot, before they even try to navigate to a website.
-This negates the issues with displaying a landing page when an https connection is requested. micropayment channels let you pay in small amounts per second or whatever and all the small transactions are aggregated securely off-chain, with the resulting aggregated transaction being posted on-chain after a time limit nanohttpd is used for serving the captive portal and the hotspot UI protocol buffers are used to communicate payments between browser and hotspot gulp is used to minify and deploy the javascript
+hostapd is in charge of the wifi connection and authentication process.<br>
+dnsmasq assigns ip addresses via DHCP over the broadcasting interface<br>
+iptables routes the traffic between the broadcasting and connected interface and NATs the traffic. <br>
+bitcoinj is used server side to manage connections and payment receipts <br>
+bitcore.js is used browser-side to create payment-channels with the bitcoinj server<br>
+WISPr protocol shows clients a landing page when they connect to the BitMesh hotspot, before they even try to navigate to a website.
+This negates the issues with displaying a landing page when an https connection is requested. <br>
+micropayment channels let you pay in small amounts per second or whatever and all the small transactions are aggregated securely off-chain, with the resulting aggregated transaction being posted on-chain after a time limit<br>
+nanohttpd is used for serving the captive portal and the hotspot UI<br>
+protocol buffers are used to communicate payments between browser and hotspot <br>
+gulp is used to minify and deploy the javascript<br>

 Goals of the project